CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ## Tutorials

 See our [tutorial on using MZmine2](tutorials/americangutmzmine.md) for FBMN analysis of a cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/), and our [tutorial on running a FBMN analysis on GNPS](tutorials/featurebasedgnps.md).

+## Development

+#### Source code
+- The FBMN source code can be found on the [GNPS_Workflows GitHub repository](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking).

+#### Input files requirements
+- The *Feature Table* (.TXT or CSV file) needs to have unique *Feature IDentifier* (integer) for each LC-MS1 feature that must match the "SCANS=" header of the corresponding spectrum in the *MS/MS spectral file* (.MGF file).
+Note that the number of LC-MS1 features in the *Feature Table* can be larger than the number of LC-MS1 features with a spectrum in the *MS/MS spectral file*.
+And the *Feature IDentifier* does not have to be sequencial.
+As a result, the *Feature Table* can contain LC-MS1 feature that doesn't have an associated MS/MS scan in the *MS/MS spectral file*.
+The PCoA generated with qiime2 EMPeror uses the entire content of *Feature Table* provided.

+- The format of the *Feature Table* should be consistent with the representative *Feature Table*  provided on [this page](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files).
+Note that internally, the *Feature Table* file inputted by the user are converted to a standard MZmine2 format prior to FBMN analysis in GNPS.
+The python scripts used for the conversion *Feature Table* from various software [are available here](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/tools/feature-based-molecular-networking/scripts).
+If you want to add support for another LC-MS processing tool, contact us.

 ## Citation